 How do you find the probate court where an estate is going through probate?
 The estate is often probated in the same county the deceased person lived in at the time of their death, although sometimes, it could be a county where the deceased owned real estate.

-Once you’ve found the county where the estate is in probate, you can conduct an online search for that county’s probate court dockets.
+Once you’ve found the county where the estate is in probate, you can search for that county’s probate court dockets online.
 If you can’t find any reference to probate court, try searching for terms such as “circuit court,” “surrogate’s court,” or “orphan’s court.”

 Every county in the state deals with probate, so the chances are good that you will eventually be able to locate the appropriate court’s online information.